cgiacomini/vagrant--kubernetes/examples/016-EphemeralContainers/README.md

 From the shell we opened on the ephemeral container we can certainly run curl since the containers share the same networks.
 and localhost correspond on the POD IP.
 But how to see the running process and the filesystem of the application containers
 from the ephemeral one ?
-Sometime also the application containers has crashed.
+Looks like thatephaemeral container run with an isolated process namespace so that ps does not reveal processes in other containers.
-Kubernetes says that When using ephemeral containers, it's helpful to enable process namespace sharing so you can view processes in other containers.
+Kubernetes says that when using ephemeral containers, it's helpful to enable process namespace sharing so you can view processes in other containers. to do so we need to add ***--target*** option to our command line to target the container we want to attach and inspect with the ephemeral container.
 ## Attach an ephemeral container to a specif POD container

 ### Attach an ephemeral container to side-car container of the side-car-pod